KEEP THE FIRST PICTURE

-After a long run in the blistering Texas heat with my friend, she looks at me and says, “Let's take a picture!”
+After a long run in the blistering Texas heat with my friend, she looks at me and says, “Let’s take a picture!”
 Instinctually I said, “sure!” and smiled for the camera.
 Then I saw the photo… After pausing to think about the state of my face (I looked like Sloth from The Goonies), I frantically asked, “Maybe we should take another one?”
-And then she said something that I found remarkably empowering… She said she was starting a new personal goal to keep the first picture.
+And then she said something that I found, as a counselor and a life coach, remarkably empowering… She said she was starting a new personal goal to keep the first picture.

 Wow, why don’t we?…

 The Problem with Perfectionism